pure99 Preparative Chromatography

 Preparative chromatography is a technology used to distinguish the various compounds of a mixture and separating them into their pure components.

-In the hemp and cannabis extraction industry, it allows manufacturers to distinguish a list of compounds in the cannabis plant and create a specifically formulated product that’s both legal and tailored to the marketplace demands.
+In the hemp and cannabis extraction industry, chromatography allows manufacturers to distinguish a list of compounds in the cannabis plant and create a specifically formulated product that’s both legal and tailored to the marketplace demands.

-It’s also effective at identifying and removing unwanted pesticides, and other residual chemicals.
+Chromatography is also effective at identifying and removing unwanted pesticides, and other residual chemicals.
 These are essential factors in creating a healthy, safe, desirable product for the end user making supercritical chromatography an essential part of your production.

 Scalable Chromatography Solution